Consensys/doc.gnark/docs/Concepts/schemes_curves.md

 A. Gabizon, Z. Williamson and O. Ciobotaru in 2019.

-It is a recent proving scheme that attracted a lot of attention in several blockchain projects due to its universal and updatable preprocessing phase, and its short and constant verifier time.
+It is a recent proving scheme that attracted a lot of attention in several blockchain projects due to its universal and updateable preprocessing phase, and its short and constant verifier time.
 On the downside, PlonK proofs are bigger and slower to generate compared to Groth16.

 !!! info